smswithoutborders/documentation/docs/contributing/gateway-client.md

 #### Configuration

-<p> Your clusters require a server to communicate with, and you will need to point to this in your configuration files.</p>
+Your clusters require a server to communicate with, and you will need to point to this in your configuration files.

 - Edit `.configs_config.ini` ref:[link to example config file](https://github.com/smswithoutborders/SMSWithoutBorders-Gateway-Client/tree/master/.configs/example.config.ini)